-For thirty-eight years, the Architectural Portfolio has been the industry’s most recognized awards program for education design excellence.
+For forty years, the Architectural Portfolio has been the industry’s most recognized awards program for education design excellence.
 Published in cooperation with the American Institute of Architects, this prestigious competition celebrates architects and education institutions for their achievements in outstanding school design.

 [How the Program Works] [Awards & Recognition] [Submission Guidelines] [Often Imitated Never Equaled] [Unmatched Exposure] [Entry Categories] [How to Enter] [Multi-Page PDF Offer] [Materials for Entry] [Publication Fee] [Judging] [Complimentary Marketing for Published Firms] [About AS&U]

 As an awards program and corresponding sourcebook for school administrators, the Architectural Portfolio gives your projects both industry acclaim and national exposure.
 Enter your best work and upload a presentation portfolio of project information and pictures.
 A jury of architects and school and university administrators award Citations and other Outstanding Projects to be published in the fall 2022 Architectural Portfolio issue of American School & University.

 - Grand Prizes: Louis I Kahn Award (K-12), William W. Caudill Award (post-secondary)

 - Category Citations

 Entries are accepted for instructional, administrative and service facilities for public, private and parochial schools of all levels, up to and including technical, community/junior colleges, and colleges and universities.
 New buildings, renovations, additions, restorations, adaptive reuses and landscaping/campus master planning projects are eligible.
 The entry may reflect an entire educational entity or a specialized facility, such as an auditorium, child-care center, gymnasium, library, health-care facility, etc. Firms may submit projects outside the United States.